cocos/cocos-docs/versions/3.8/en/advanced-topics/wasm-asm-create.md

 Refer to [Custom Loading of Wasm/Asm Files and Modules](./wasm-asm-load.md) for instructions on loading Wasm/Asm files.

-## Compiling Cocos Engine's Spine Wasm
+## Compiling Cocos Engine's Spine Wasm (Available for 3.8.0 ~ 3.8.4 engine versions)

 1. **Install CMake:** Download and install from [CMake official website](https://cmake.org/)